 About Emily Connett

 Emily Connett is the voice behind Dossier Blog – a site dedicated to creative living and savvy travel tips.
-Now based in Australia, Emily has lived in Canada and travelled overseas extensively while sharing her travel tips to a discerning audience.
+Now based in Australia, Emily has lived in Canada and travelled overseas extensively while sharing her travel tips.
 Instagram – @dossierblog

 Cover image source: Pelikh Alexey (Shutterstock)